Ausoni-Bokstedt duality for topological Hochschild homology: Introduction

 \section{Introduction}

 The present work was stimulated by calculations of topological Hochschild homology by B\"okstedt \cite{Bok} and Ausoni \cite{Ausoni}.
 Given a map of commutative ring spectra $R\lra k$, we may view $k$ as an $R$-bimodule and hence define $THH_*(R;k)$.
-Identifying conventional rings with Eilenberg-MacLane ring spectra, we may take $k$ to be a field, and the calculations gave striking examples so that $THH_*(R;k)$ is Gorenstein.
+Identifying conventional rings with Eilenberg-MacLane ring spectra, we may take $k$ to be a field, and the calculations give striking examples where $THH_*(R;k)$ is Gorenstein.
 These and other calculations are summarized in Section \ref{sec:egs}, and the reader unfamiliar with them may wish to glance at them before proceeding.

 The purpose of the present paper is to give a non-calculational explanation of this duality.
 Most are instances of the following result which covers many cases where there is currently no complete calculation.
 The basic definitions of $THH$ are described in Section \ref{sec:HH} and the Gorenstein apparatus is described in Section \ref{sec:Gor}.
 The following theorem appears below as Corollary \ref{cor:gor}.